arborelliott/ForestRes/README.md

 # Urban Forest Climate Change Vulnerability
-This script serves to apply an estimate of Urban Forest Vulnerability to any imported inventory.
+This script serves to apply a simple estimate of Urban Forest Vulnerability to any imported inventory.
 Vulnerability assessments are often labor intensive and very expensive, meaning that only large communities can afford them.

 This script takes techniques from large scale assessments and applies them to any imported inventory.
 Tree inventories are common across small communities and this script will allow those communities to also benefit from a vulnerability assessment.